-Your paper will be published with a standard subscription-based access and you will not be charged a fee unless you indicate that you want the Open Access (OA) option.
+Your paper will be published with a standard subscription-based access and the author assigns the rights to the publisher.
+You will not be charged a fee unless you indicate that you want the Open Access (OA) option (see below).

-Do note that the publisher may make some articles available for a restricted ‘read only’ public access at no cost to the author for an unspecified period of time.
+Do note that the publisher may make some articles available for a restricted ‘preview read only’ public access at no cost to the author for an unspecified period of time.

-National Wellbeing Service Ltd (ie the publisher) Open Articles are published under Creative Commons licenses.
+National Wellbeing Service Ltd (ie the publisher) can publish articles under the Open Access Articles scheme using Creative Commons licenses.
 With a Creative Commons license, the author(s) retain the copyright but allow others to copy and distribute the work provided they give author(s) credit, subject to the conditions of the relevant Creative Commons license as below.

 Wellcome Trust and RCUK funded authors publishing in National Wellbeing Service journals can use the Creative Commons Attribution license (CC-BY) for their articles.
 (This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.)
 See: https://creativecommons.org/licenses/by/4.0/legalcode

 All other authors may use the following Creative Commons licenses:

 •Creative Commons Attribution Non-Commercial license (CC BY-NC).
 (This license lets others remix, tweak, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they don’t have to license their derivative works on the same terms.)
 See: https://creativecommons.org/licenses/by-nc/4.0/legalcode